Chemical formula: C₃₂H₃₁BrN₂O₂ Molecular mass: 555.505 g/mol PubChem compound: 5388906

 In vitro and in vivo genotoxicity tests indicated that bedaquiline did not have any mutagenic or clastogenic effects.

 Bedaquiline had no effects on fertility when evaluated in female rats.
 Three of 24 male rats treated with high bedaquiline doses failed to produce offspring in the fertility study.
-Normal spermatogenesis and a normal amount of spermatozoa in the epidydimides were noted in these animals.
+Normal spermatogenesis and a normal amount of spermatozoa in the epididymides were noted in these animals.
 No structural abnormalities in the testes and epididymides were seen after up to 6-months of bedaquiline treatment.
 No relevant bedaquiline-related effects on developmental toxicity parameters were observed in rats and rabbits.
 The corresponding plasma exposure (AUC) was 2-fold higher in rats compared to humans.
 In the rat, no adverse effects were observed in a pre- and post-natal development study at maternal plasma exposure (AUC) similar to humans and exposure in the offspring 3-fold higher than in adult humans.
 There was no effect of maternal treatment with bedaquiline at any dose level on sexual maturation, behavioural development, mating performance, fertility or reproductive capacity of the F1 generation animals.
 Body weight decreases in pups were noted in high dose groups during the lactation period after exposure to bedaquiline via milk and were not a consequence of in utero exposure.
-Concentrations of bedaquiline in milk were 6- to12-fold higher that the maximum concentration observed in maternal plasma.
+Concentrations of bedaquiline in milk were 6- to12-fold higher than the maximum concentration observed in maternal plasma.

 Environmental risk assessment studies have shown that bedaquiline has the potential to be persistent, bioaccumulative and toxic to the environment.